pnann/tasker-lib/README.md

 const taskRunner = new TaskRunner();

-// This synchronous task returns 1, which becomes available to tasks that depend on it through the "results" object. taskRunner.addTask("dependency", () => 1);
+// This sync task returns 1, which becomes available to tasks that depend on it through the "results" object. taskRunner.addTask("dependency", () => 1);

 taskRunner.addTask("root", ["dependency"], (results) => {